-- 3. Additional Weapons/Ammunition.
+3. Additional Weapons/Ammunition.
 In certain specific circumstances other Service issued weapons and ammunition may be fired, provided that formal range and/or weapon specific clearance has been given by an appropriate authority.
-Prior approval must be obtained from SO2 OPS TRG LTAR on each occasion. - 4.
-Number of Firers.
-A maximum of 6 firers may be permitted to use this range at any one time but see additional restrictions below. - 5.
-Firing Postures.
+Prior approval must be obtained from SO2 OPS TRG LTAR on each occasion.

+4. Number of Firers.
+A maximum of 6 firers may be permitted to use this range at any one time but see additional restrictions below.

+- 5. Firing Postures.
 Prone, kneeling, sitting/standing in the supported and unsupported positions. - 6.
 Firing Distances No firing forward of 50m firing point - 7.
 Additional Restrictions. - a.
 Not to be used when D is in use at 1000 - b.
 Not to be used when I or K are in use. - c.
-Not to be used when the ETR is in use at 400-600. - 8.
-Use of Range by Civilians: Civilian Clubs may not use this range.
+Not to be used when the ETR is in use at 400-600.

+8. Use of Range by Civilians: Civilian Clubs may not use this range.
 Civilian Police may use this range only with the written authority of NWRFCA.

 RANGE SAFETY LIMITATIONS YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-8 8 Minimum engagement Minimum engagement distance, No firing from distances shorter than 50 distance Metres forward of the main firing point 10 0 Maximum engagement 100 Metres distance 11 controller by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
+8 8 Minimum engagement Minimum engagement distance, No firing from distances shorter than 50 distance Metres forward of the main firing point 10 Maximum engagement 100 Metres distance 11 Range template This will at all times be controlled by Range Control, information will be given controller by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
 12 2 Cross lane firing There is to be no cross lane firing on the range.
-13 double as the air sentry.
+13 Air sentry Due to the ADH being 500ft, when firing 7.62mm (ADH 750ft) the RCO is to double as the air sentry.
 If an aircraft enters the RDA below 750ft, the RCO is to check fire.
 If the RCO is in doubt of the aircraft height, check fire.